ParvathiVishnu/ML-SagemakerStudio_ECS_Pipeline/README.md

 ### 4. Sentiment Analysis
 ### The same Lambda function invokes a SageMaker endpoint that analyses sentiments on the posts fetched by the lambda function and train a model and save it in the ### form of tar.gz format .
-### Here the sagemaker endpoint is created using Amazon Sagemaker Studio lab
+### Here the sagemaker endpoint is created using Amazon Sagemaker Studio lab.
 ### The endpoint returns predicted sentiment labels (Positive, Neutral, Negative) along with the confidence_score for each post.

 ![Amazon Sagemaker Studio](Images/Amazon_Sagemaker_Studio_Lab.png)